antongolub/npm-registry-firewall/README.md

     "base": "/",                // Optional.
 Defaults to '/'
     "cache": {                  // Optional.
 Defaults to no-cache (null) "ttl": 5,                 // Time to live in minutes.
 Specifies how long resolved pkg directives will live.
-      "evictionTimeout": 1      // Cache invalidation period in minutes.
+      "evictionTimeout": 1,     // Cache invalidation period in minutes.
 Defaults to cache.ttl.
-    },
+      "limit": 1000000          // Optional.
+Max cache size in bytes.
+Defaults to Infinity },
     "extends": "@qiwi/internal-npm-registry-firewall-rules",  // Optional.
 Populates the entry with the specified source contents (json/CJS module only)
     "rules": [